TAX HELP & RESOLUTION ATTORNEY IN BRIGHTON, MICHIGAN

 There are two types of tax audits, and it is wise to have a qualified tax attorney assisting you if you receive a notification that you are being audited.

-A desk audit occurs when the IRS’ computers pick up a discrepancy in a person’s tax return.
+A desk audit occurs when the IRS' computers pick up a discrepancy in a person's tax return.
 This typically occurs when the taxpayer misses a taxable item, such as a 401k withdraw or a 1099.
 The IRS will send the taxpayer a CP2000 letter informing the taxpayer of the discrepancy and letting them know of the additional tax they owe.
 The CP2000 letter will also give the taxpayer 30 days to respond.
-John offers a free consultation for taxpayers who receive a CP2000 letter from the IRS.
+I offer a free consultation for taxpayers who receive a CP2000 letter from the IRS.
 Just bring the letter to the appointment.

 This is the audit that most people are familiar with.
 An IRS agent has your tax return and is reviewing the return usually because there was something in the return that did not make sense.
 When an IRS agent starts an audit on a year, they have the ability to include the two previous years in the audit as well.
 Most audits that start as one-year audit get expanded to include previous years.
 The agent auditing the return will request information from the taxpayer.
 That information will be due by a date certain.
 It is important to always timely respond to an audit request for additional information.
-If you are being audited, bring your audit letter to John for a free consultation.
+If you are being audited, bring your audit letter to me for a free consultation.

-John can also help you find out if you qualify for the IRS Fresh Start Program, which was developed to help taxpayers struggling with their unpaid tax debts.
+I can also help you find out if you qualify for the IRS Fresh Start Program, which was developed to help taxpayers struggling with their unpaid tax debts.
 Some of the benefits of this program include:

 - The agency's Offer In Compromise program has been expanded to include a larger group of people.